 Ultimate Plugin Updater

-This automatically keeps all you're plugins up-to-date with no hassle.
+This automatically keeps all your plugins up-to-date with no hassle.
 Simply install this, forget about it and enjoy always the latest versions of your plugins!

 - Automatically keeps installed plugins up-to-date

 - Unzips 'zips' if necessary

 - Register Bukkit plugins with abnormal Bukkit-page names to the updater

 - Automatic Bukkit page and plugin finding for most plugins

 - Simple, works directly off bukkit.org, no 3rd party softwares or sites!